hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 ----------|------------
 `:id`     | The ID of the user to disable 2FA for.

-This endpoint will disable a user's two-factor authentication in the situation where they have lost access to their phone number or token generator.
+This endpoint disables a user's two-factor authentication in the situation where they have lost access to their device and recovery codes.

 Status  | Response                                | Reason
 --------|-----------------------------------------|----------